Products Affected - Description

-- Sanofi Pasteur had ActHIB in short supply due to the shortage of other combination vaccines (eg, Pentacel®).1
+- Sanofi Pasteur has ActHIB in short supply due to the shortage of other combination vaccines (eg, Pentacel).2,3

 Estimated Resupply Dates

-- GlaxoSmithKline has Hiberix single dose vials on long-term back order and the company cannot estimate a release date.2
+- GlaxoSmithKline has Hiberix single dose vials on back order and the company estimates a release date in Summer 2016.1

 Implications for Patient Care

-- ActHIB is labeled for primary and booster immunization against infection with H. influenzae type B in patients 2 to 18 months of age.5
+- Hiberix is labeled for primary and booster immunization against infection with H. influenzae type B in patients ages 6 weeks to 4 years of age.6

-- Comvax is labeled for primary and booster immunization against infection with H. influenzae type B in patients 6 weeks to 15 months of age born to mothers with a negative hepatitis B surface antigen.7
+- PedvaxHIB is labeled for primary and booster immunization against infection with H. influenzae type B in patients 2 to 71 months of age.7

-Ensure patients receive the adequate number of vaccinations as outlined by the Centers for Disease Control and Prevention (CDC) Recommended Immunization Schedules.
+Ensure patients receive the adequate number of vaccinations as outlined by the Centers for Disease Control and Prevention (CDC) Recommended Immunization Schedules.8,9

 Alternative Agents & Management

-- Liquid PedvaxHIB.
-Product information.
+- Merck & Company.
+Liquid PedvaxHIB Haemophilus b Conjugate Vaccine (Meningococcal protein conjugate) Injection [product labeling].
 Whitehouse Station, NJ: Merck & Company; December 2010.

-Updated March 31, 2014 by Jane Chandramouli, PharmD, Drug Information Specialist, Drug Information Service.
-Created November 9, 2007 by Jane Chandramouli, PharmD, Drug Information Specialist and Erin R. Fox, PharmD, Drug Information Specialist.
-Copyright 2014, Drug Information Service, University of Utah, Salt Lake City, UT.
+Updated February 3, 2016 by Jane Chandramouli, PharmD, Drug Information Specialist.
+Created January 14, 2016 by Jane Chandramouli, PharmD, Drug Information Specialist.
+Copyright 2016, Drug Information Service, University of Utah, Salt Lake City, UT.

 This information is provided through the support of Novation to ASHP solely as a service to its members, which shall not use this information for their further commercial use.
 The content was prepared by the Drug Information Center of University of Utah.
 Novation, ASHP, and the University of Utah make no representations or warranties, express or implied, including, but not limited to, any implied warranty of merchantability and/or fitness for a particular purpose, which respect to such information, and specifically disclaim all such warranties.
 Users of this information are advised that decisions regarding the use of drugs and drug therapies are complex medical decisions and that in using this information, each user must exercise his or her own independent professional judgment.
 Neither Novation, ASHP nor the University of Utah assumes any liability for persons administering or receiving drugs or other medical care in reliance upon this information, or otherwise in connection with this bulletin.
 Neither Novation, ASHP nor University of Utah endorses or recommends the use of any drug.